hongkongkiwi/nextjs-contextify/CONTRIBUTING.md

 - Join discussions in existing issues
 - Contact maintainers for complex contributions

-Thank you for contributing to Next.js Contextify! 🎉
+Thank you for contributing to Next.js LLM Context! 🎉